 “Nice, a convertible.
 It must be hard not to be able to drive it wherever you want.
 I have an idea.
 Why don’t I buy some beers?”
 I say.

 I jump down from the cement wall, which is further down than I remember, and my ankle rolls.
 Ouch.
-I cross the street with a limp, shaking off the roll, say Hola, purchase a six pack of Gallo and hand them out.
+I cross the street with a limp, shaking off the roll, say ‘Hola’, purchase a six pack of Gallo and hand them out.
 Pablo and Diana followed me over.
 I can tell the guys are grateful, but they don’t say much.
 We introduce ourselves.

 I sit next to one of the guys, Carlos and we chat a little, but I feel shy.
 It doesn’t help that I accidentally spit on him when I am talking.
 He just sits there like it didn’t happen, but I can clearly see the gob of spit on his face.
 Neither one of us acknowledges it.
-I finally turn my attention away to say something to Pablo and when I look briefly at him again, the spit is gone.
+I turn my attention away to say something to Pablo and when I look briefly at him again, the spit is gone.

 I decide to go and change.
 I have on a brown scoop neck t-shirt and khaki capris.
 Not exactly my best outfit.
 As I stand, Carlos tells me they’re playing at a restaurant up the street in a few hours.
 He’s still talking to me but seems to slightly look away when he does.
 I suppose he doesn’t want a big gob of American spit on his face again and I guess they do want to see us again.